Atinos31/UGA_TOURS/README.md

 - hover on images, blocks out some content- had to use hover-css and change the class.
 -issue with open tags not being closed thereby misaligment of content.
 - on mobile screen navigation menu opens on top on slider images.. due to class fixed-top.(changed fixed-top to sticky-top)
+- over lay text on slider images not well balanced ..i had to used media queries.
+- footer a links opening on the same page... i had to fix the target blank attribute.
+- further issues with positioning and padding.
+- on performance issues i had to inclue some links at the head of html to improve its performance.
+- image sizes were too big thereby needed to be compressed for faster loading speed.
 ## Deployment

 ### GitHub Pages